zhanjack822/UW-Beginner-Python-Help/README.md

 # Instructions on setting up a local repository

 1. The first thing you need to do is clone the repository.
 To do this, open a terminal (in administrator mode in Windows) and navigate to the directory where you want the repository folder to be cloned to.
-If you haven't used a terminal before, simply copy the address of the desired directory and use:
+It's recommended that this note be in your user directory, which contains your commonly used directories for your desktop, downloads, documents, etc. If you haven't used a terminal before, simply copy the address of the desired directory and use:
     ```console
     cd PATH/TO/DIRECTORY
     ```